navira5/minesweeper/README.md

   * Should display number of mines in header - DONE
   * Should display initial time in header - DONE
   * Should display reset button which clears the board and resets to easy level - DONE
-  * Should display How To Play button which gives rules and click instructions
   * Should handle easy, medium and hard levels -- DONE